Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate |

 location).

-Hence, you might prefer setting the left margin for all notes inside the Footnote (or Endnote) style code as explained above in the previous paragraphs in this section.
-This places the number in alignment with the left page margin. ☼ If you delete the [Hd Left Tab] code in the Styles Editor's Contents pane, the note's number will start at the left margin instead of at the next tab stop. ☼ You can quickly change the left/right margins in an individual note by clicking inside the note and then dragging their page margin guidelines (you can enable them with View, Guidelines on the program's top menu) in the note leftward or rightward.
+Hence, you might prefer setting the left margin for all notes inside the Footnote (or Endnote) Styles Editor as explained above in the previous paragraphs in this section.
+This places the number in alignment with the left page margin. ☼ If you delete the [Hd Left Tab] code in the Styles Editor's Contents pane, the note's number will start at the left margin instead of at the next tab stop. ☼ You can quickly change the left/right margins in an individual note by clicking inside the note and then dragging their page margin guidelines (you can enable them with View, Guidelines on WordPerfect's top menu) in the note leftward or rightward.
 But to change all notes in one operation, use the method above.
 Text justification, font size, tabs, line spacing, and other inside-the-notes formatting Text justification:

 You can also

-click the justification button on the Styles Editor (see above) toolbar for fully justified footnote
+click the justification button on the Styles Editor toolbar (see above) for fully justified footnote

 (or endnote) text, etc.

 In the Contents pane of the Styles Editor, be sure to place the new [Just] code before (i.e., to the left of) the footnote (or endnote) number display codes, not after them.
-Notes ¤ Typically, any justification other than Left that you make in the text area of the footnote (or endnote) in the main document area will cause the note's text to start one line below the note's number.
+Notes and tips ¤ Typically, any justification other than Left that you make in the text area of the footnote (or endnote) in the main document area will cause the note's text to start one line below the note's number.
 Using the Styles Editor (see above) to set justification to Full, etc., is a cure for this odd issue.
-(But see the next Note for an alternative to this.) ¤ If you want Full justification to be applied to just the current note and not other notes, and also not have the text drop down a line (as noted in the previous paragraph), here's a little trick from Noal Mellot in a WordPerfect Universe post, which applies equally to footnotes and endnotes: Instead
+(But see the next note for an alternative to this.) ¤ If you want Full justification to be applied to just the current note and not other notes, and also not have the text drop down a line (as noted in the previous paragraph), here's a little trick from Noal Mellot in a WordPerfect Universe post, which applies equally to footnotes and endnotes: Instead

-of using the Styles Editor, "... turn on RevealCodes in the
+of using the Styles Editor,

-Note that you
+As previously discussed, that you

 Editor (see above).